 These tips are just a start, to gain a deeper understanding of the features of Stata we recommend attending an introductory course.
 For example, Timberlake’s Stata Fundamentals Online Course gives a complete introduction to Stata and is ideal for new users who want to get a head start and learn how to use the software efficiently.
 What’s more, with an online course you can learn from the comfort of your own home.
-Find out more about our next online course on 18 September 2017 here.

 For more advice for economists, see these articles:

 Pros and Cons of Being A College Professor

 If you're thinking about which direction to take your research career, one possibility is the professor route, teaching and researching in a university context.
 This is one of the most desirable jobs among young academics, and something that people often strive for.
 But what are the pros and cons of working as a college professor?

 10 Most Affordable Countries in Europe to Do Your Economics PhD

 Fortunately, the UK and the US aren't the only two places in the world with universities great for studying economics, and particularly in Europe, higher education hasn't yet been turned into corporate business, meaning not only are degrees cheap, some are completely free.
 And paying less (or even nothing) doesn't translate into a lesser experience.
 To the contrary, many of countries on this list can make legitimate claims to housing some of the most prestigious higher learning institutions in the world.